nightmode/feri/README.md

 feri --init
 ```

 This will create your `source` and `dest` folders along with a default `feri-config.js` file.
 To make sure everything works, place some files in your source folder.
 Now run `feri` from the directory where you can see the source and dest folders.
 Check the dest folder and you should see your built / optimized files.
-Wash, rinse, repeat.

 ## Custom Config File